Kau5h1K/Kau5h1K.github.io/_posts/2019-04-23-john-snow-eda-map.md

 title: "You know Everything John Snow"
 tags: [ Project, python, pandas, Cleaning Data, Data visualization, bokeh, folium,  glyphs]
 date: 2019-04-23
+excerpt: "In 1854, Dr. John Snow (no, not the Game of Thrones's character) used a pre-computer method of spatial analysis by mapping patterns and occurrences of cholera outbreaks in Soho, London.
+He mapped the deaths in the neighbourhood and determined that a vast majority occurred around one particular water well and that those that died used that well.
+It is not only one of the earliest uses of data visualization, but by solving this problem, he also founded spatial analysis and modern epidemiology.<br/>
-excerpt: "Recreating John Snow's famous map of the 1854 cholera outbreak in London."
+In this project, I have decided to recreate John Snow's famous map of the 1854 cholera outbreak in London."
 comments: True
 project: True
 ---